Optimistic Navigation: Boost Perceived Performance

 Slow websites drive users away.
 Even well-optimized sites can suffer from sluggish navigation.
-Such behavior is often due to poor internet connections or server overload.
-Achieving consistently fast navigation is challenging.
+Such behavior is often due to poor internet connections or server overloads.
+Achieving consistently fast navigation can be challenging.
 While optimizations like prefetching or AI-driven prerendering can improve the navigation experience, they are often inconsistent and resource-intensive.
 Optimistic navigation goes completely the opposite way and, instead of preloading, creates the illusion that content is already loaded.

 The Problem: Slow Navigation and Unresponsiveness